mattyway/RFPowerView/README.md

 | 0 | 16 | Destination ID | The ID of device that should process the packet | `0x0000`-`0xFFFF` |
 | 2 | 16 | Logical Source ID | The ID of device where the packet originated (hubs seem to always be 0x0000) | `0x0000`-`0xFFFF` |

-Note: this type of address is used when a hub wants to communicate with a specific blind.
+Note: this type of address is used when a hub wants to communicate with a specific blind or when a blind is communicating with a hub.

 #### Groups address
 | Byte Offset | Size (Bits) | Name | Description | Valid Values |